Derry issued with SEVERE weather warning

-The Met Office has issued Derry and the rest of the North with a yellow status severe weather warning.
+The Met Office has issued a yellow status severe weather warning for Derry and the rest of the North.

-The warning is for very strong winds and is valid from 8am on Monday October 16 through to 11:55pm.
+The warning will be active between 3pm and 11.55pm on Thursday October 19.

-The weather warning was issued by the Met Office on Thursday afternoon.
+"Rain will spread into Northern Ireland on Thursday morning, turning persistent and occasionally heavy in the afternoon and lasting well into the evening before dying out.
+20 to 40 mm of rain within 12 hours, (perhaps nearer 60 mm over the Mournes) falling on already very wet ground, seems likely to lead to flooding of some prone locations," the Chief Forecaster at the Met Office.

 Almost Done!